 The digital world is so fast-moving that often the competition is simply too much for some businesses to be seen.
 It takes a lot for a customer to change their shopping habits and move from a well-established, familiar brand to a new one.
 But, with the right engagement and implementation of advancements like product customisation, it can be done.

 Levels of customer engagement depend heavily on the awareness of the brand, the quality of the product or service and how often content is updated.

-The important thing to remember about customer engagement is that it can’t be viewed as something to do to make money.
-It’s way more than that.
-Sales funnels and marketing techniques only go so far – they may attract new customers during a sale or campaign but will they stay and become loyal afterwards?
-That’s how a business sustains itself and grows their online and offline reputation.
+Sales funnels and marketing techniques only go so far - they may attract new customers during a sale or campaign, but will they stay and become loyal afterwards?
+Repetitive business is needed for an enterprise to sustain itself; to grow a positive online and offline reputation.
 It’s no good trying to engage new customers but forgetting about the ones right in front of you, who may already be fed up of your customer service.